-Overall, all models can noticeably reduce the error values and increase the prediction accuracy com- pared with LR, except Bag LR.
-For example, of the models based on ensemble learning by AdaBoost, Ada SVR performs the best on MAE, reducing by 17.3%, Ada BPNN performs the best on RMSE, reducing by 16.2% and on R2, increasing by 4.7%.
-For the bagging ensemble methods, Bag CRAT performs the best on MAE, reducing by 18.3%, Bag BPNN performs the best on RMSE, reducing by 17.4%, and Bag CRAT and Bag BPNN have the same performance on R2, increasing by 4.8%.
-However, note that Bag LR has a worse performance than LR in terms of MAE and RMSE.
+Overall, all ensemble methods can noticeably reduce the error values and increase the prediction accuracy compared with LR, except for Bag LR.
+Among the models boosted by AdaBoost, Ada SVR performed the best with the lowest MAE value, whereas Ada BPNN performed the best on RMSE value showing the highest R2 value.
+In case of bagging, both Bag CRAT and Bag BPNN performed better in terms MAE, RMSE and R2 than those of the corresponding models boosted by AdaBoost.
+However, Bag LR showed a poor performance compared to LR on the MAE and RMSE values.
 This may result from several training examples repeatedly appearing in different replicated datasets to train multiple base regressors.

-Table 6 further shows the deviation of ensemble models from individual models which are used as base learners over the three statistical measures based on ten-fold cross-validation results.
-The results indicate that the ensemble methods using individual methods as a learning base improved the performance of the individual method on the basis of all three performance measures.
-For example, using BPNN as the learning base, ensemble method Bag BPNN has the lower error (MAE and RMSE decreasing by 4.3% and 2.7%, respectively) and higher accuracy (R2 increasing by 0.2%) than the individual method BPNN.
-Moreover, the comparative results showed that ensemble learning based models (Stack LR) distinctly outperformed the single learning based models (Ada LR and Bag LR) in terms of overall performance measures.
+For a better comparison among the ensemble methods used, the performance results between the ensemble models and their corresponding individual (or benchmark) models are indicated in Table 6.
+The results indicate that most ensemble methods improved the performance of individual models.
+For example, the MAE and RMSE values of BPNN after bagging reduced by 4.3% and 2.7%, respectively, and with a higher value of R2 compared to those of the individual BPNN model.
+Among all the ensemble methods studied, stacking showed the best improvement on all performance measures.

 Table 6: Performance deviation of ensemble models from benchmark models on self-healing of ECC